 ATTENDANCE: It is expected that students will attend all lectures and recitations.
 Attendance will be taken at all classes and exams.
 More than 3 unexcused absences (in total) are excessive.
 If you have excusable absences contact the Dean of First Year Students.
 If you must withdraw from the course, do it officially through the Registrar.

 Do not simply stop attending and taking exams: that forces the instructor to assign a course grade of "F".

-HELP: Visit or email your instructors if you are having trouble with the course; do not simply hope for a miracle and fall further behind.
+GETTING HELP: Visit or email your instructors if you are having trouble with the course; do not simply hope for a miracle and fall further behind.
 The Physics Dept. office on the 4th floor of Tiernan has specific information on tutoring.
 Physics tutoring is available through the CAPE organization, and possibly elsewhere.

-GRADING: Your final letter grade in Phys 111 will be based on a composite score for term's work that includes the common exams, the final exam, lecture/recitation guizzes, and the homework.
+GRADING: Your final letter grade in Phys 111 will be based on a composite score for term's work that includes the common exam scores, the final exam, lecture/recitation quizzes, and the homework score.

-1) Common Exams Three common exams will be given during the semester.
-The exam schedule is:

-Common Exam 1: Monday, 09/27/2021 4:15 -- 5:45 PM Common Exam 2: Monday, 10/18/2021 4:15 - 5:45 PM Common Exam 3: Monday, 11/22/2021 4:15 - 5:45 PM
+- 1) Common Exams Three common exams will be given during the semester.
+The exam schedule is: - Common Exam 1: Monday, September, 27, 2021 4:15 -- 5:45 PM - Common Exam 2: Monday, October, 18, 2021 4:15 -- 5:45 PM - Common Exam 3: Monday, November, 22, 2021 4:15 -- 5:45 PM